-These sessions operate 3 times a year in January, June and August.
+These group sessions operate 3 times a year with start dates in July, October and January.
 Please phone reception on 07 3249 5333 for more information.

-Our Occupational Therapy Team run regular workshops for parents and teachers throughout the year.
+Our Occupational Therapy Team run regular educational events for parents and teachers throughout the year.

-Teachers can attend our regular workshops or contact us to arrange for workshops to be presented at your school.
+Teachers and educators can attend our regular events or contact us to arrange for PD events to be presented at their schools or day care centres.